magento-notes/magento2-exam-notes/README.md

 + 60 Multiple Choice items
 + 90 minutes to complete the exam
-+ Magento Open Source (2.2) and Magento Commerce (2.2)
++ A score of 64% or higher is needed to pass the Magento 2 Certified Professional Developer exam
-+ All exams are administered by Kryterion - Academy of Networking LANIT
++ Based on Magento Open Source (2.2) and Magento Commerce (2.2), but applicable to those using any version of Magento 2.

 # 2. Resources